 While it’s something that many people don’t want to talk about, sex matters to people.
 Sexual function and sexual desire can be important parts of a person’s life, particularly if he or she is in a relationship.
 And, unfortunately, what we know is that combat posttraumatic stress disorder (PTSD) affects a veteran’s sexual desire and […]Read More Sexual Desire, Function and Combat PTSD

 Some Veterans experience traumas beyond the battlefield.
 One of these can be called, “sanctuary trauma”.
 A concept developed by Dr. Steven Silver, sanctuary trauma “occurs when an individual who su… Source: Sanctuary Trauma and the ‘Sacred’Read More Sanctuary Trauma and the ‘Sacred’ This is also a problem in the USA

 This veteran is from the Vietnam conflict and is a former POW.
 He needed to move residences at short notice.
 The previous landlord didn’t want to fix the house where he was staying.
 Instead of fixing the house, the landlord gave the veteran 3 days to move out.
-Tri-state Veterans Community Alliance (TVCA) contacted me and Ken to see if we could help this veteran.
+Tri-state Veterans Community Alliance (TVCA) contacted me […]Read More Helping the veteran community.